PracticingDeveloper/dentaku-zen-garden/README.md

 To redefine or add new helper formulas, edit the `db/common_formulas.csv` file.

-All of the project calculations are performed in `project.rb`.
+All calculations are performed in `calculator.rb`.
+Metadata and formulas are loaded via the helper functions in `project.rb`.

 The web UI (in Sinatra) is implemented in `app.rb` and the view templates are in `views`.